Our DNA Tests

 What are my payment options?

-We offer various payment options to suit your needs, including credit/debit card, Zip Pay, PayPal, and PayPal Pay in 4.
+We offer various payment options to suit your needs, including credit/debit card, PayPal, and PayPal Pay in 4.

 Can I claim the cost on Medicare?
 Are there discounts for concession card holders?